Skip to content

 Configuration

-Security settings are stored in JSON configuration files.
-Kaimon checks two locations:
+Security settings are stored in a global JSON configuration file:

 Configuration Format